Adaptive Autoguidance for Item-Side Fairness in Diffusion Recommender Systems: Results and Analysis

 \subsection{Overall Performance Comparison}

-Table~\ref{tab:main-comparison} reports the study results.
-Analyzing them to understand when and why guidance is effective, our main findings are:
+Table~\ref{tab:main-comparison} reports the main results.
+Based on these results, we summarize the following main findings on guidance for item-side fairness:

-\inlinehead{A2G-DiffRec achieves consistent accuracy--fairness balance. } Classical baselines achieve substantially better fairness metrics than all diffusion-based methods on ML1M and FTKY, often reducing the Gini index by 5--10 percentage points.
-However, this fairness advantage often comes with notably lower accuracy.
+\inlinehead{\ourmethod achieves consistent accuracy--fairness balance.} Classical baselines achieve substantially better fairness metrics than all diffusion-based methods on ML1M and FTKY, often reducing the Gini index by 5--10 percentage points.\footnote{This observation is in line with prior work~\cite{malitesta25fair}. } However, this fairness advantage often comes with notably lower accuracy.
 While C-DiffRec improves fairness on ML1M and Onion, it attains the highest accuracy while substantially degrading fairness on FTKY.
 CFG-DiffRec exhibits more stable behavior across datasets, but its fairness improvements remain limited in magnitude.
 On ML1M, AG-DiffRec achieves the strongest improvements across all fairness metrics, but at the cost of a substantial drop in accuracy, demonstrating that AG can promote fairness under certain conditions.
 On FTKY and Onion, AG-DiffRec performs poorly in both fairness and accuracy, often ranking last among diffusion-based models, showing strong dataset dependence and limited robustness.
-In contrast, A2G-DiffRec consistently ranks among the top in fairness among diffusion baselines while maintaining competitive accuracy across datasets.
+In contrast, \ourmethod consistently ranks among the top in fairness among diffusion baselines while maintaining competitive accuracy across datasets.